0zzyx/bcnode-patched/README.md

-# bcnode-unpacked
+# bcnode-patched

-This is the unpacked source from https://hub.docker.com/r/blockcollider/bcnode/ images.
+This is the unpacked source from https://hub.docker.com/r/blockcollider/bcnode/ images, see install details

-Each version has its own branch depending on the tag on docker.
-The source code must be compiled before you can use it.
+Simply replaced 0.7.9 src rover LSK controller with an old optimally operating version of 0.7.7.

+Made to test hybrid performance.

+For more optimized and ready to clone version watch mpxc hybrid version.